 Portland’s gathering place

-The Portland Expo Center attracts nearly 500,000 visitors to 100+ public tradeshows and community events like home and garden, automotive, RV, antique, outdoor shows and concerts, generating $54 million in economic impact.
-The center has 330,000 sq. ft. of exhibit space in five exhibit halls on the 53-acre campus.
+The Portland Expo Center attracts nearly 500,000 visitors a year to 100+ public trade shows and community events like home and garden, automotive, RV, antique, outdoor shows and concerts.
+Over the past five years it has generated an average of approximately $50 million in economic impact annually.
+The center has 330,000 square feet of exhibit space in five exhibit halls on the 53-acre campus.
 The Portland Expo Center is committed to sustainability with the largest stormwater green wall in the country, treating 10,000+ cubic feet of runoff.
 The Hall D and E roof restoration project saved tons of material from being sent to a landfill and replacing parking lot lighting with LEDs reduced electricity usage significantly.

 Historical and cultural significance

-The Expo Center has a diverse and important history including cultural significance to the African American and Japanese American communities in connection with the Vanport Floods and WWII Internment at the Portland Assembly Center.
-Metro and the Portland Expo Center recognize the past events and injustices that took place on or near the Portland Expo Center.
+Many communities in the greater Portland area and our region have unique and important historical and cultural ties to the Expo Center and the land it’s built upon.
+The nearby Vanport Floods and WWII Internment at the Portland Assembly Center have had lasting impacts on the African American, Indigenous and Japanese American communities.
+Metro and the Portland Expo Center recognize the past events and injustices that took place on or near the center.
 Expo works with Vanport Mosaic and the Nikkei Legacy Center to ensure these occurrences are never forgotten.
-Each year, commemorations are held on Memorial Day weekend for the African American and Japanese communities impacted by these events.

 How will the project engage stakeholders?